BeMoreDifferent/ai-text-sanitizer/README.md

   broader transliteration, customise the `PRETTIES` table in `aiTextSanitizer.js`.

+## Contributing

+Contributions, bug reports, and feature requests are **very welcome** — feel free to open an issue or submit a pull request.
+Please ensure the test suite passes (`pnpm test`) and follow conventional commit messages for ease of release automation.

 ---
 This repository contains only the core library and test suite to keep the footprint minimal.